DETAILED ACTION

 Formula 5 (b > b′): Su discloses that the content of the first binder is 2.8 wt% PVDF and the content of the second binder is 0.8 wt% PVDF (see e.g. paragraph [0084]).
 Thus, Su teaches that the first binder content (b) is greater than the second binder content (b′), satisfying Formula 5.

-Ohashi also teaches that this type of mixture provides electrodes with improved adhesion between the mixture and the current collector, and that when this mixture is used in batteries, the discharge capacity does not deteriorate after repeated charge-discharge cycles, making this useful in lithium-ion batteries (see e.g. Column 3 lines 61-67).
-Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to use the teachings of Ohashi and utilize a mixture of PVDF-HFP and an acrylic polymer as the second mixture layer disclosed by Su in order to enhance adhesion between the layer and the current collector, while maintaining stable discharge performance during cycling, as taught by Ohashi.
+Ohashi also teaches that this type of mixture provides electrodes with improved adhesion between the mixture and the current collector, and that when this mixture is used in batteries, the discharge capacity does not deteriorate after repeated charge-discharge cycles, making this useful in lithium-ion batteries (see e.g. Column 3 lines 61-67 of Ohashi).
+Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the first mixture layer and second mixture layer of Su et al. such that the first mixture layer and second mixture layer satisfy Formula 6 which states c < c’ as taught by Ohashi et al. in order to improve the adhesion between the mixture and the current collector as suggested by Ohashi.

 Claims 15-16 are rejected under 35 U.S.C.
 103 as being unpatentable over Su et al. (US-20200144605-A1) in view of Ohashi et al. (US-6228533-B1) as applied to claim 1 above, and further in view of Hatanaka et al. (US-20200083516-A1).